harshithadsuno/Netflix-Data-Engineering-Pipeline-with-Azure-Databricks-and-Azure-Data-Factory/README.md

 2. **Silver Layer Processing**: Transforms raw data to the silver layer (`2_Silver.py`, `4_Silver.py`).
 3. **Data Lookup & Validation**: Additional enrichment and validation processes (`3_LookupNotebook.py`, `5_lookupNotebook.py`, `6_falseNotebook.py`).
 4. **Delta Live Tables (DLT)**: Manages and automates the pipeline workflow (`7_DLT_Notebook.py`).

-### How to Use
-- Clone the repository.
-- Configure Azure Databricks and Azure Data Factory environments.
-- Upload scripts to Databricks workspace.
-- Execute notebooks and scripts in the order provided.

-### Author
-- [Your Name]
-- [Your LinkedIn or GitHub Link]

-### License
-This project is licensed under the MIT License.